The foundation of quality at RadMD is based upon the following guiding principles and practices:

 Senior management engagement

-Management Commitment is the cornerstone of all quality practices.
-The RadMD senior management are actively engaged in all aspects of product and service provision and are the drivers of excellence within the organization.
+Management commitment is the cornerstone of all quality practices.
+The RadMD senior management is actively engaged in all aspects of product and service provision and is the driver of excellence within the organization.

 Excellence in staffing